 - Punxsutawney Phil is over 100 years old.
 Each year he drinks a magic elixir giving him 7 more years of life.
 According to the Inner Circle, Phil has not been wrong in 133 years.
 According to CNN, Phil is correct 40% of the time.

 Around 7:20am, the Inner Circle begins.
-Two scrolls were prepared for the event by the Inner circle, one for an early spring and a scroll for 6 more weeks of winter.
+Two scrolls are prepared for the event by the Inner circle, one for an early spring and a scroll for 6 more weeks of winter.
 While holding an ancient wooden cane, The Groundhog Club President is able to speak to Phil in Groundhogese.

-Phil is roused by the crowd chanting his name, “Phil, Phil, Phil”!
+Phil is roused by the crowd chanting his name, “Phil, Phil, Phil!”
 Upon waking, Phil discusses with the President his prognostication and the corresponding scroll is read.
-Translating, the President announces a prediction is made: Phil has spoken!
-He did not see his shadow and spring is just around the corner.
+Translating, the President announces a prediction is made: Phil has spoken.
+He did not see his shadow and spring is just around the corner!

 Passport to Punxsy

 At 8:00am, after Phil makes his prediction, the crowd immediately dispurses to the stage hoping to get a photo with Phil or towards the buses.
 Visitors can walk 1.5 – 2 miles or bus back to the town of Punxsutawney for additional activities.